-This post discusses the differences and similarities between a life estate and an enhanced life estate.
-These are essential estate planning and Medicaid planning tools, but enhanced life estates are not available everywhere.
+This post discusses the difference between a life estate and an enhanced life estate.
+These are essential estate planning and Medicaid planning tools, but enhanced life estates are available everywhere.

 What is a Life Estate?